jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   about the projects they are working on.
 And the company often benefits from their good ideas.

+1. One of your coworkers is not very nice to most people.
+And his criticism towards you is especially harsh.
+Tonight is your three year anniversary with your wife and you have reservations at an expensive restaurant.
+As you are leaving work you over hear your "favorite" employee struggling with a problem.
+And it happens to be on a topic you know very well.<br>
+Do you stop and help or do you leave for dinner?

+  It is tempting to want to punish those who have unjustifiably punished you.
+  But this is almost always a no win situation.

+  Stopping to help would be a nice gesture which could help mend the relationship between you and him.

+  And if it appears that the problem will take some time to resolve you could offer to meet with him in the morning, so you won't be late for dinner.

 # Questions From Recruiters

 1. Why do you want to work for this company?
 Why not competitor X or Y?